mpkottawa/ignitron-preset-tools/README.md

 INSTALLATION
 ---
-Extract IGNITRON PRESET TOOLS to the root folder of your Ignitron project (/ignitron/ignitron preset tools/)  run Ignitron Preset Tools.exe.
+Extract IGNITRON PRESET TOOLS to anywhere on your computer.
+Run Ignitron Preset Tools.exe.
 It also includes 3 standalone .exe's(preset_picker.exe, preset_puller.exe, and app_scraper.exe) which are all integrated within Ignitron Preset tools.exe
 ---
 FIRMWARE SETUP
 ---